Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 A credit service organization bond in Florida is required by the Florida Department of Banking and Finance to obtain a $10,000 surety bond if they wish to charge or receive any compensation for services prior to their completion.
 In addition to obtaining a surety bond, a trust account must be established at a federally insured bank or a savings and loan associated located in Florida.
 These requirements can be found in Chapter 817.7005 of the 2019 Florida Statutes pertaining to Fraudulent Practices.

-This surety bond requirement will be waived of salespeople, agents, or representatives of a credit service organization that has obtained their surety bond and established a trust account.
+This surety bond requirement will be waived of salespeople, agents, or representatives of a credit service organization that has obtained its surety bond and established a trust account.
 However, if the company has not met these requirements, employees may obtain a surety bond and set up a trust account themselves to obtain compensation prior to service completion.